Musashino-sen no Shimai

-Musashino-sen no Shimai (武蔵野線の姉妹) is a Japanese web manga series illustrated and written by Yukiwo that has been digitally serialized in three different magazines, since June 2008, and the manga is still ongoing.
+Musashino-sen no Shimai (武蔵野線の姉妹) is a Japanese web manga series illustrated and written by Yukiwo that was digitally serialized in three different magazines, from December 2007 to May 2012, and the manga is not ongoing.
 Ranko and Hikaru, the main characters and sisters in Musashino-sen no Shimai, are voiced in the "+Voice" versions of the manga.
 The story focuses on the everyday life of the two unemployed sisters living in Tokyo who love Lolita fashion.
 A live-action film based on the series has been released.

 Plot

 Two beautiful sisters, Ranko and Hikaru Midorikawa, live in a high-end apartment in Tokyo, and both love Lolita fashion.
 They live carefree and worry-free lives, as they are NEET.
 Often the sisters will go to the Akihabara and Shibuya shopping districts to shop for various garments, and converse with people.
 The sisters are unemployed because Ranko made a fortune off the financial market, and they no longer need jobs.
 Hikaru takes care of household duties, whilst Ranko surfs the internet and plays games.

 One day, Hikaru decides that she and Ranko should no longer be living this kind of lifestyle, and applies herself for a job, a waitress at a maid café.
 Naturally, Ranko is worried about Hikaru and joins her at the maid café at a daily basis.